Joannes de Cordua: Life

 Very little is known about de Cordua's life and career.
-From the fact that his wife was aged 33 when she died on 11 April 1667, it is presumed that he was born around 1630.
-Based on the record of his first marriage it is believed that his birthplace was Brussels.
+From the fact that his fist wife was aged 33 when she died on 11 April 1667, it is presumed that he was born around 1630.
+Based on the records of his two marriages in Vienna it can be assumed that his birthplace was Brussels.

 De Cordua was employed in 1660 in Freising by Bishop Albrecht Sigismund of Bavaria.
-From 1663 onwards, he was recorded in Vienna where he married Catharina Anna Bergmayerin from Wiener Neustadt on 26 July 1663.
+From 1663 onwards, he was recorded in Vienna where he married Catharina Anna Bergmayer from Wiener Neustadt on 26 July 1663.
 Catharina Anna died on 11 April 1667, and their daughter, also named Catharina, would die the year after in 1668.
-About three months after the death of his first wife, de Cordua married his second wife Anna Maria Pfrümerin on 19 June 1667.
-The couple had one son, Johann Baptist, who was baptized on 6 February 1670.
+About three months after the death of his first wife, de Cordua married his second wife Anna Maria Pfrümer on 19 June 1667.
+The couple had three sons: Johann Baptist, baptized on 6 February 1670, Johann Gotthard, baptized on 10 July 1675 and buried 11 October 1675, and Joseph, buried on 4 May 1723 at the age of 40.

 In 1677 he obtained the Hoffreiheit (Court Freedom), which meant he was relieved from the obligation to be a member of the local guild and had the freedom to practise his art at the Imperial court.
 It also meant a relief from taxes.
 He worked in Prague for some time, but it is not clear when he returned to Austria.

 The time of his death is not clear.
 Some art historians have posited that he died in Vienna on 17 October 1698.
-However, this is the death date of a Johann Baptist Cuerda (Kurta) whose relationship with Joannes de Cordua is yet to be clarified.
-It is known he spent time in Prague for an unknown period.
+However, this is the death date of a Johann Baptist Curta (Courdo, Gurta, Kurta, Kurtha, Corda), who, it is assumed, could be a son of the painter Johann Baptist Curta, born 1608, from a Walser family in Gressoney on Monte Rosa, to which many painters belonged.
+With him Cordua is often confused.
+It is known Cordua spent time in Prague for an unknown period.
 He probably died in 1702.
 There is a record in Vienna reporting the death of a 'Johann du Cortuova' and stating the time of his death as 1702 but it is not clear whether his death occurred while the artist was in Vienna or on a trip to Prague.